Construct surface mesh

 - Probe sphere radius

 This parameter controls the radius of the probe sphere used in the surface construction algorithm, which determines the level of surface details captured.
 A larger sphere radius leads to a surface with less details, which reflects only coarser features of the surface topology.
 A small sphere radius, on the other hand, will resolve finer surface features and small voids inside a solid.
 However, the sphere radius should not be smaller than half of the typical interatomic distance.
 Otherwise artificial holes will appear in the constructed surface.

 A rule of thumb is to choose this parameter equal to the nearest neighbor atom separation in the material at hand.
 You can use the Coordination Analysis modifier to determine the nearest neighbor separation, which is the position of the first peak in the radial pair distribution function.

 After the triangulated surface mesh has been constructed, it is further refined by applying a smoothing and fairing algorithm to remove atomically sharp surface steps.
 This parameter controls how many iterations of the smoothing algorithm are performed.

 By default, the modifier constructs the surface mesh around all particles in the input dataset.
 This option restricts the mesh construction to particles that are currently selected.
 In this case, unselected particles will be ignored during the surface construction as if they did not exist.

 - Select particles on the surface

-This option activates the selection of particles that form the constructed surface.
-Thus, it provides a way to identify surface atom/particles of a solid.
+This option lets the modifier select those particles that were used to construct the surface mesh.
+Thus, this option provides a way to identify the surface atoms of an atomistic structure.